 Yes, marijuana is legal in Oregon.
 The Oregon Medical Marijuana Act legalized the use of marijuana to treat certain debilitating medical conditions in 1998.
-Marijuana became legal for recreational use for anyone aged 21 and above in 2014, according to the Control, Regulation, and Taxation of Marijuana and Industrial Hemp Act.
+Marijuana became legal for recreational use for anyone aged 21 or older in 2014, according to the Control, Regulation, and Taxation of Marijuana and Industrial Hemp Act.
 Due to laws signed by the Governor in December 2021, the new Oregon Cannabis Regulation now allows adults above 21 to possess up to two ounces of marijuana flower in public and one ounce of cannabinoid extract.
 Patients and caregivers can still purchase up to 24 ounces of flower and 5 grams of extracts.

 In Oregon, possession laws are different for marijuana use at home and outside of private properties.
 If you are of legal age and are in a private residence or property, Oregon marijuana laws allow you to possess up to 8 ounces of usable cannabis.
 Note that you cannot use marijuana in places such as rental homes, sidewalks, schools, parks, and federal lands and properties in Oregon.